MuNuChapterHKN/Eta-Kappa-Notes/README.md

 ### 📄 License

 This project is released under the GPL-3.0 license.
-See the [`LICENSE`](LICENSE) file for more details.
+See the [`COPYING`](COPYING) file for more details.

 ### 📞 Contact